 “How are you?”
 Evan asks.
-I think about giving him the same old answer I always give, which is that I’m fine, I decide to give him a more genuine answer.
+I think about giving him the same old answer I always give, which is that I’m fine.
+Instead, I decide to give him a more genuine answer.

 “Better than before.
 I’m lonely and I’m sad, but also I feel free for the first time and I’m going to explore that feeling,” I respond.

 “Good, good.
 It’s only a matter of time before all the girls in Florida realize you’re single and are knocking down your door,” Evan says with a laugh.
 I laugh with him, but it’s not my normal laugh.
 I don’t want the girls who would knock down my door the second they hear Noah Whittier is single for the first time.